Partial compactification of stability manifolds via massless semistable objects: Abstract

 \section{Abstract}

-We introduce two partial compactifications of the space of Bridgeland stability conditions of a triangulated category.
+We introduce two extensions of the space of Bridgeland stability conditions of a triangulated category.
 First we consider lax stability conditions where semistable objects are allowed to have mass zero but still have a phase.
-The subcategory of massless objects is thick and there is an induced classical stability on the quotient category.
+The subcategory of massless objects is thick and there is an induced Bridgeland stability on the quotient category.
 We study deformations of lax stability conditions.
 Second we consider the space arising by identifying lax stability conditions which are deformation-equivalent with fixed charge.
 This second space is stratified by stability spaces of Verdier quotients of the triangulated category by thick subcategories of massless objects.
 We illustrate our results through examples in which the Grothendieck group has rank $2$.
-For these, our partial compactification can be explicitly described and related to the wall-and-chamber structure of the stability space.
+For these, our extended stability spaces can be explicitly described and related to the wall-and-chamber structure of the stability space.

 \keywords{Lax stability condition, triangulated category, massless semistable object}

 \subjclass[2020]{18G80, 16E35, 14F08}

 {